braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/shopify_catalogs.md

 - Shopify Variant ID
 - SKU

-The ID and header values for the product identifier you choose can only include letters, numbers, hyphens, and underscores, or the catalog sync will raise an error.
+The ID and header values for the product identifier you choose can only include letters, numbers, hyphens, and underscores.
+If the product identifier doesn't follow this format, Braze will filter it out of your catalog sync.

 This will be the primary identifier you use to reference Braze catalog information.